 Silvano is an agronomist, Co-founder of the AGRISOPHIA LANDSCAPE.
 Graduated from the University of Bologna, is a Lecturer in agronomy and is specialized in biodynamic farming techniques.
 Founder and President of a pioneering project concerning the management of a large peri-urban green belt situated in Casalecchio di Reno (BO), where research and experimentation work takes place in collaboration with Bologna’s University of Agriculture.
 Deals with agronomic issues and the application of biodynamic techniques in project design.
 Has been holding conferences and writing for specialized journals for years.

-Yuri Dini: Artistic director of Yurta Maktub project and Il Teatro della Beffa (Company).
+Artistic Director of Yurta Maktub project and Il Teatro della Beffa (Company from 2006).

 Graduated in Philosophy and Cultural Anthropology at the University of Bologna.

-From 2010 he is guiding Ritual Theatre and Butoh dance workshops in Italy and Europe.
+From 2010 he began guiding Ritual Theatre and Butoh dance workshops in Italy and Europe.